melishka/melishka.github.io/_pages/about.md

 I am the first author on two working papers on this topic.
 Drafts available on request.

-  -Is the Public Sweet on Sugary Beverages?
+1. Is the Public Sweet on Sugary Beverages?
 Social Desirability Bias and Sweetened Beverage Taxes (with Vanessa Oddo, Jessica Jones-      Smith, and Lina Pinero Walkinshaw) (revise and resubmit)

 2. Strategic Firm Responses to Sin Taxes and Tax Pass-Through: Evidence from Seattle’s Sweetened Beverage Tax (with Jessica Jones-Smith, Lina Pinero Walkinshaw, and Vanessa Oddo)